deyvisongdias/deyvisongdias/README.md

-### Hi there , welcome in my profile , I'am Deyvison Gregorio Dias student of Science of computer !
+# Hey

-- 🔭 I’m currently working on computer support .
+###  welcome in my profile , I'am Deyvison Gregorio Dias student of Science of computer , currenty work with computer support and search vacancy of stage of developement.

-- 🌱 I’m currently learning ReactJS,Python and C#.
+-  I’m currently learning ReactJS,Python and C#.

 <!--
 **deyvisongdias/deyvisongdias** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.